xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 Read on to find out how a vendor can:

-   * create a new vendor staff profile;
+   * Create a new vendor staff profile;
-   * invite a new vendor staff member to log in.
+   * Invite a new vendor staff member to log in.

 ## Creating new vendor staff profiles
 To create a new vendor staff profile, a vendor needs to use the Vendor staff members tab of their account info (**My account** > **Staff members**):